view history edit print login register

 Description

-Twitter Library is a library for the Arduino to post a message to Twitter via the Arduino Ethernet Shield.
+Twitter Library is a library for Arduino to tweet on Twitter via the Arduino Ethernet Shield.

 It is convenient to making a bot for Twitter which posts messages automatically from various sensors.